The Hollywood Leading Men Series

 Directed by Dell Jack and Cress Darwin for Milennial Entertainment, Produced by Planet Group Entertainment

 Originally produced in association with A&E Television Network, Millenial Entertainment created three of the finest (and most expensive) Biography Programs ever produced.
 Planet Group Entertainment acquired world rights in 1995.
 The Planet team has made further enhancements over the past five years to create THE definitive film biographies of these Hollywood Stars, complete with additional interviews and archive clips.
 VIEW CLIP HERE

-Please Note: Each DVD from the Series can be purchased individually ($150 each), or as a complete Series of three individual DVD's at a substantial discount.($350 for complete set of three).
+Please Note: Each DVD from the Series can be purchased individually ($150 each), or as a complete Series of three individual DVD's at a substantial discount.(REDUCED to $245 for complete set of three).

 HUMPHREY BOGART...Here's Looking at Him

 "Acting is like sex.
 You either do it and don't talk about it, or you talk about it and don't do it."